Amorphis: Under the Red Cloud

-The band began demoing new songs at the start of 2015, and on 4 March, it was announced that Amorphis would begin to record a new album in April, at Fascination Street Studio, Örebro, Sweden with Jens Bogren, and with an album release date sometime in September 2015.
+The band began demoing new songs at the start of 2015, and on 4 March, it was announced that Amorphis would begin to record a new album in April at Fascination Street Studio in Örebro with Jens Bogren, with a release date sometime in September 2015.

-The lyrics would be written once again by Pekka Kainulainen, who says, "Like 'Kalevala', they are descriptions of natural phenomena, seasons and the human mind.
+The lyrics were written once again by Pekka Kainulainen, who said, "Like 'Kalevala', they are descriptions of natural phenomena, seasons and the human mind.
 Reoccurring situations where hope and uncertainty alternate.
 Attempting to gain advice from higher powers.
 The poems do not form a complete story per se, but they are drawn together by a certain theme.
 We live under a red cloud and once again, time weighs us."

-The release of the new album was to be followed by a world tour, starting with shows in the band's home country of Finland, then other parts of Europe with Nightwish and Arch Enemy in November 2015.
+The release of the new album was followed by a world tour, starting with shows in the band's home country of Finland, then other parts of Europe with Nightwish and Arch Enemy in November 2015.

 On 15 June 2015, the band announced the upcoming twelfth album titled Under the Red Cloud, with the artwork and track list revealed and with a release date of 4 September 2015.